Johnson & Wales University: 1963–present

 The school became a registered nonprofit organization in 1963.
 Edward P. Triangolo served as the college's first president from 1963 to 1969.

 During the 1960s and 1970s, as Providence hotels and department stores fled to the suburbs, Johnson and Wales took the opportunity to expand its downtown presence.
 The university purchased the former Crown Hotel in 1966, and both the former Dreyfus Hotel and the Gladdings Department Store building in 1975.

 Morris Gaebe served as president from 1969 to 1989, and later chancellor.
 Gaebe introduced the hospitality program in 1972, despite skepticism from the college's board.
 Enrollment in the program grew from 141 students in 1973 to 3,000 in 1983.
 Eventually the school's culinary programs became widely renowned.
 The college officially became Johnson & Wales University in 1988, known informally as JWU.

 By 2016, the university had 16,000 students and more than 2,400 employees across campuses in four cities.
 Degree programs were offered in business, culinary arts, arts and sciences, nutrition, education, hospitality, physician assistant studies, engineering, and design.

-On June 25, 2020, the school announced it would shut down its Denver and North Miami campuses at the end of the 2020–21 school year.
+The university shut down its Denver and North Miami campuses at the end of the 2020–21 school year.

 Campuses

-Johnson & Wales University operates campuses in four locations: